 - Older adults need to take caution when walking outside in snow and ice to avoid falling.
 Keep your senior family members and friends safe by shoveling their steps and walk/driveways.
 If a fall should occur, immediately seek professional assistance.

-- With many people not going out as often in the winter, it does help to reduce falls and catching winter illnesses.
+- With many people not going out as often in the winter, it does help to reduce falls and catch winter illnesses.
 However, it can also cause wintertime depression.
 If you notice a loved one is feeling down or sad, visit and call the person.
-It’s important to not just check on the person, but to also plan activities.
+It’s important to not just check on the person but to also plan activities.

-- Another issue caused by not going out, is less exposure to the sun, which can decrease the levels of Vitamin D in people.
-It is important that older adults maintain a healthy diet that includes Vitamin D enriched products, such as milk, grains, and certain seafoods.
+- Another issue caused by not going out is less exposure to the sun, which can decrease the levels of Vitamin D in people.
+It is important that older adults maintain a healthy diet that includes Vitamin D enriched products, such as milk, grains, and certain seafood.
 A Vitamin D supplement may be needed.

 - Serious emergencies, such as power outages, can occur during winter storms.
 Make sure to have enough food, water, medications, blankets, flashlights, etc. for when a storm may hit.
 For those who have senior loved ones, you may want to invite them over to your house or stay with them, so they do not have to go through the storm alone.

 - Take caution when driving.
 Inclement weather can cause roads to be icy and dangerous.
 Seniors may want to limit their driving in the winter season, but if it is necessary, older adults should keep warm blankets and extra clothes, flashlight, snow scraper, battery jumper, spare tire, etc. in their cars If you know an older adult who needs to go out during the winter, maybe offer him/her a ride or suggest using Uber or Lyft as an option.